jmowry/parallel_final_fall14/README.md

-make edit  - opens all files in gedit (sorry if u don't like gedit) make dox   - generates doxygen files, puts them in doc/ directory (latex and html) make zip   - runs a tar -czf on the directory, drops the zipped file as prog4.tgz on directory up
+make edit  - opens all files in gedit (sorry if u don't like gedit) make dox   - generates doxygen files, puts them in doc/ directory (latex and html) make zip   - runs a tar -czf on the directory, drops the zipped file as prog4.tgz on directory up make read  - opens the doxygen html file in chrome

 ‌     ∧,_,∧
     (`･ω･´)　 ｎ_